Table 1 of Cassidy et al 2019. Categories of fallacious descriptions of 'statistical significance'

 Cassidy and colleagues’ adaption of Klein 2013, p.
 75

-In other words, a p-value is the probability of observing something at least that extreme in the data if the null hypothesis were true.
+In other words, a p-value is the probability of observing a statistical relationship at least as extreme as what was observed, assuming the null hypothesis is true.

-This makes sense of why smaller p-values are seen as reasons to reject null hypotheses.
-Small p-values suggest that the probability of observing the corresponding outcome would be low if the null hypothesis were true.
+These definitions of ‘p-value’ and ‘null hypothesis’ make sense of why smaller p-values are seen as reasons to reject null hypotheses.
+Small p-values mean there is a low probability of the observed outcome if the null hypothesis is true.

 P-value & Statistical Significance Fallacies